Andersonmdev/nestjs-notifications-microservice/README.md

-# Nestjs Notifications Microservice
+# NestJS Notifications Microservice

-Desenvolvimento de um microsserviço de notificações utilizando NestJS.

-Alguns padrões e conceitos utilizados:
+## Overview

+This repository contains a Notifications Microservice built using [NestJS](https://nestjs.com/).
+The microservice is designed to handle various notification functionalities, providing a scalable and efficient solution for integrating notifications into your applications.

+## Design Patterns and Architectural Principles

 - SOLID
-- Injeção de dependências e Inversão de dependências
+- Domain-Driven Design (DDD)
+- Dependency Injection and Inversion of Control
 - Repository Pattern
 - Data Mapper Pattern
-- Database In Memory
+- Data In Memory
-- DDD

-- Tecnologias utilizadas:
+## Main Technologies

 - NestJS
+- TypeScript
+- Prisma
-  - Typescript
+- SQLite
 - Jest

-  - Prisma
-  - SQlite
+## Prerequisites

+- Node.js and npm installed on your machine.
+- SQLite or any other SQL database installed on your machine.

+## License

+This project is licensed under the [MIT License](/LICENSE.md).